-Asking for Aces
+Asking for Aces in bridge

 this hand wont let you ace ask

 It is how I would play this hand, but with one exception - I needed to bid 3D (not 2D) to show a strong hand, if I don't my partner would pass.
 But other than that everything else was the same.
 Thanks for the lesson and the realization that the NT convention was invented, not to bid slam, but to see if we should not bid slam.
 An importance difference.